Who to tell when someone dies

 - call the Older Australians line and say bereavement

-- complete and submit the Advice of death form – the details are on the form
+- complete and submit the Advice of death form

 - visit a service centre.